CornellDAIL/WayFind/README.md

 As the GUI is Tkinter-based, adding to or editing the existing functionality of buttons requires editing code.
 Within `wayfind.py`, lines 80-135 define the button layout and function calls triggered upon a button press.
 All functions within the code are preceded with a comment that summarizes functionalities.
 New functions can be created can be or existing ones can be tailored to researchers' task-specific needs.

 ### Constants

+`constants.py` allows for modification of any default parameters, denoted by "(default)" above.